davidcarlisle/dpctex/graphics-pln/README.txt

 autopict.sty
-      This is a frozen copy of a file that used to be distributed with LaTeX but is no longer needed in that context, it is basocally the source of LaTeX Picture mode from LaTeX in 2014.
+      This is a frozen copy of a file that used to be distributed with LaTeX but is no longer needed in that context, it is basically the source of LaTeX Picture mode from LaTeX in 2014.
 The original use for this package was to build a latex format in which some environments such as picture and tabbing were not